afcarl/thinking-fast-slow/chapter-one.md

 you allowed System 1 thinking to blind you from clear warning signs about a person?
 Or examples of the opposite where System 1 thinking made you suspicious about a person for no good reason?

+//Jason
+People react with System 1 but follow up with System 2.

+Things that are System 1:
+	* sympathy
+	* panic
+	*

+Things that are System 2:
+	* conscious thought
+	* analytical thinking
+	* problem solving
+	*

+* How can we exploit System 1?
+	* cannot be turned off
+	* we don't recognize them in ourselves
+	* prejudice, confirmation bias, conformity
+	* force quick decisions

+* How can we exploit System 2?
+	* requires mental exertion
+		* mental resources not always adequate when making decisions
+			* ie driving and talking
+			* overwhelm the mind to force rash decisions [information overload]
+			* never make a big decision on the spot
+	* salesman/lawyer tactics
+		* tons of confusing terms
+		* changing the topic constantly